[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 And the subject that follows this word is also mainly the first-person pronoun, “I.”

-Let’s learn the usage in cases of verbs, adjectives, and nouns.
+Let’s learn the usage of verbs, adjectives, and nouns.

 For verbs, you add -ㄴ다길래 if a verb does not have a final consonant.